FgForrest/Babylon/README.md

 # Babylon

-## Tool to automate Java property file translation.
+## Tool to automate translation files.

 ### Description and usage

-Babylon is a tool to gather messages, and their translations from property files.
+Babylon is a tool to gather messages, and their translations from translation files.
 It performs a round-trip consisting of two phases: *export* phase and *import* phase.

 In the export phase the messages are written to a [Google Sheets](https://www.google.com/sheets/about/) spreadsheet.
 A translator will then fill in the missing translations.

-In the import phase, the spreadsheet (with the missing translations filled out by a translator) is examined, and the newly translated messages are used to update the respective translation property files.
+In the import phase, the spreadsheet (with the missing translations filled out by a translator) is examined, and the newly translated messages are used to update the respective translation files.
 Also, the state of the translation, *snapshot*,  is written out to a disk in the form of JSON file.

 Babylon can be run as a Maven plugin or as a standalone console application.